xiaoyu518/PANGEA-Dashboard/README.md

-# PANGEA_Pipeline v0.1
+# PANGEA Pipeline v0.1

-For phylodynamic analysis of pangea data from PANGEA database.
+For phylodynamic analysis of pangea data from PANGEA project.

 Alignment Pipeline: